 Javier has been invited to participate as a soloist in the World Clarinet Congresses of 2011 (Los Angeles), 2013 (Asissi).
 2015 (Madrid) and 2018 (Ostend), to the European congresses of 2011 (Madrid) and 2014 (Katowice) and the national congresses of 2011 and 2017 held in Madrid.

 He has been Solo Clarinet of the Santa Cecilia de Cullera Symphony Orchestra and of the Isla de La Palma Symphony Orchestra, Atlántico Symphoni Orchestra, Solo Clarinet of the Municipal Band of Las Palmas de Gran Canaria and Solo Requinto of the Tenerife Symphony Band (currently on leave), teacher from the CSMT and also from the Katarina Gurska Superior Center in Madrid.

 Currently, and in a new facet as a composer, he is developing several pieces for clarinet and requinto in which GLOOM and the Variations on "Cançons de Mare" stand out, works pending publication.

-Javier Llopis is Buffet Crampon, Royal Global, D’Addario, Silverstein and Wi & Fi Artist.
+Javier Llopis is a Buffet Crampon, Vandoren, Silverstein and Wi & Fi artist.